My Cream Soup has Curdled

 What do I do outside of throwing it all away?
 There is a huge pot of it!
 Thank you for your attention and advice.
 PLEASE HELP!

 The only thing that has ever worked for me once a cream soup has curdled is to run it through the blender.
 In this case, I suggest that you strain off the liquid part of the soup and blend it and then add it back to the chunky veggies and chicken.
 Otherwise you can blend the whole mixture, but you will lose the texture and appearance of the veggies and chicken, and it will be just a cream soup.

 Be careful about putting very hot liquid in the blender, since you don't want it to come splashing out and scalding you.
-Let it cool a bit and hold a large hot pad over the lid of the blender to be sure it all stays inside!
+Let it cool a bit, don't overfill the blender and hold a large hot pad over the lid of the blender to be sure it all stays inside!

 To avoid having your cream soups curdle, use whole milk or half and half instead of low fat or skim milk, and add the milk last after you have removed the soup from the heat.
 Blend in a small amount of the milk and keep adding it little by little until it is all combined.
 Of course, you probably know that when you reheat the soup, be careful not to boil it.

 Even if you can't get rid of the curdled look, the soup will still taste good.
 I wouldn't throw it away, regardless!
 It sounds like you went to a lot of work to make this recipe, so enjoy it either way!

 Hope this is helpful!

 Eat and be healthy with my warmest regards,

 Here are a few tips to help you make the best soup.